 Despite Facebook’s attempts to monitor fraudulent activity, fraud on Facebook is rising.
-Out of more than 2 billion Facebook users, an estimated 270 million are fake or duplicated user accounts.¹ Fraudsters are using these accounts to fraudulently fill out forms and click ads, which negatively affects brands and influencers.
+Out of 2.9 billion active Facebook users, an estimated 135 million are fake or duplicated user accounts.
+In the last quarter alone, approximately 1.7 billion fake accounts were removed by the social network.
+Fraudsters are using these accounts tofraudulently fill out forms and click ads, which negatively affects brands, influencers, and businesses.

-Brands and influencers crave followers and likes, which boost their online presence and make them appear legitimate (and popular).
-To gain more followers and likes, all it takes is a simple internet search (e.g. buy Facebook likes).
+Brands and influencers depend on followers and likes to boost their online presence and attract potential customers.
+It takes a long time and a lot of hard work to grow an online following organically, so many look for a quick solution.
+To gain more followers and likes with little to no effort, all it takes is a simple internet search (e.g. buy Facebook likes).

 1.Fake Traffic Ruins Your Audience Engagement

 Ideally, you want tons of followers who are interested in your content and love your brand.
 But if you buy fake followers, you’re only buying numbers, not authentic engagement.
-These clicks and impressions are being generated by non-human bots or click farms.
-Sure, it looks like you’re getting lots of “likes” and views, but no one is actually reading your blogs, watching your videos, or buying your products.
+These clicks and impressions are generated by non-human bots orclick farms.
+Sure, it looks like you’re getting lots of “likes” and views, but nobody is actually reading your blogs, watching your videos, or buying your products.
+At the end of the day, the whole point is to drive traffic to convert to customers.
+If you're not growing a following of actual people who actually want to purchase your product, you're just spinning your wheels.

 Save yourself the trouble and avoid the “social media black market.”
 Not only will it hurt your brand engagement, but it’ll skew your analytics, too, which will undermine your digital campaigns.